-WD-40 Specialist Heavy Duty Extreme Pressure Grease.
-It can tolerate extreme temperatures, and weather, and last long.
+WD-40 Specialist Heavy Duty Extreme Pressure Grease It can tolerate extreme temperatures and weather and last a long time.

 If the trampoline isn’t set up, put a little oil on a Q-Tip or cotton swab.
 This should cover the sidewalls of the eyelet holes but not fill them.
 Often.
 Take your time and properly install the 70–120 springs on your trampoline, depending on its size and form.

 If you’re using your fingers without a Q-Tip, beware of sharp metal burrs around the eyelets.